Because You Gotta Beg for Disclosure!

 Yet another open local WebSocket server.
 Open a website while running VS Code in WSL and get pwned!

-The write-up has a lot of info about how VS Code server works which may help if you want to hack it.
+The write-up has a lot of info about how VS Code server works which may help if you want to do research there.